readytensor/rt-datasets-binary-classification/README.md

 # Datasets for Binary Classification model category on Ready Tensor

-This repo contains files related to the datasets used in algorithm evaluation for the **Binary Classification** category.
+This repo contains files related to the datasets used in model benchmarking for the **Binary Classification** category.
 There are a total of 15 benchmarking datasets used in this category.
 Additionally, there is a 16th dataset for smoke testing of models.
 The following is the list of datasets:

 | Dataset                                           | Industry                       | Observations | Features | Has Categorical Features? | Has Missing Values? |
 | ------------------------------------------------- | ------------------------------ | :----------: | :------: | :-----------------------: | :-----------------: |